 - Dependent Information Request Form - if you are enrolling dependents include documentation to verify them as dependents.
 The Human Resources Office only needs to see, not keep, this documentation.

-- Insurance Underwriting Form - If you choose to enroll in voluntary life insurance amounts of $50,000 and/or if you enroll your spouse in over $10,000 in Spouse Life Insurance you will need to complete the underwriting form for Assurity Financial Life Insurance Company.
+- Insurance Underwriting Form - If you choose to enroll in voluntary life insurance amounts of more than $250,000 and/or if you enroll your spouse in over $20,000 in Spouse Life Insurance you will need to complete the underwriting form for Assurity Financial Life Insurance Company.

 You only need to complete the Dependent Information Request form if you with to enroll your dependents in the medical, dental and/or vision coverage.

 You will need to supply Social Security Number(s) for UMR, our medical insurance provider, and show us documentation to verify your dependent(s).

 Verification for Spouse requires: